 trait - treat

-milchcow - a cow 'in milk', a cow giving milk or kept for milking; a source of regularly accruing gain or profit; esp. a person from whom money is easily drawn.
+milchcow - a cow 'in milk', a cow giving milk or kept for milking; a source of regularly accruing gain or profit; esp. a person from whom money is easily drawn

 abbey - a monastery of religious persons secluded from the world + Abbey and Gate Theatres, Dublin.

-Crow Street Theatre, Dublin (18th century; opened to rival Smock Alley Theatre)
+Crow Street Theatre, Dublin (18th century; opened to rival Smock Alley Theatre) + Alister Crowley.

 lude - noise, clamour + rift in the lute (phrase) - small defect marring general result + ludus (l) - game, play + ludo (l) - I play, I act + in the nude.